zhanxw/vcf2geno/README.md

 Outputs
 -------
-Vcf2geno generates two sets of first: prefix.geno and preifx.site where ''prefix'' is the given parameter to ''--out''.
+Vcf2geno generates two sets of files: prefix.geno and prefix.site where ''prefix'' is the given parameter to ''--out''.

 A .geno file is shown below: